vbem/lilei.tech/resumes/en_US/index.md

 - Department: *Taobao - Merchants Data Quality Dept.*
 - Position: *Senior Engineer (P6+)*
 - Tech-Stack: *Python*, *PHP*, *Aliyun*, *ODPS*, etc.
-- Responsibility: Internal Aliyun cloud-landing in the team, development of internal tools, and auto-test libraries for Taobao merchants data API.
-- Key Projects:
+- Responsibilities:
-    - Participating the well-known [5K Project](https://tech.huanqiu.com/article/9CaKrnJCQaV) of Aliyun, be responsible for the migration on cloud of testing and developing servers of our dept.，submitting the Bug of Cloud control panel for four times, and completing all the migration within half a year.
+  - Participate in the well-known [5K Project](https://tech.huanqiu.com/article/9CaKrnJCQaV) of Ali-Cloud, be responsible for the migration on cloud of testing and developing servers of our dept.
-    - Using RobotFramework keywords and the API of [ODPS](https://www.aliyun.com/product/odps/), developing a general basic library of full-category merchant data API testing, which accelerated test-cases developing efficiency for our QA engineers.
+  - Using RobotFramework keywords and the API of [ODPS](https://www.aliyun.com/product/odps/), develop a general basic library of full-category merchant data API testing, which accelerated test-cases developing efficiency for our QA engineers.
-    - Developing a web-based automated test platform based on Durpal to support the self testing for R&D engineers.
+  - Develop a web-based automated test platform based on Durpal to support the self-testing of R&D engineers.
 - Achievements:
     - Technology Pioneer of Taobao-Merchants Data Quality Department in 2013